 It will have significant cost implications

-At a time when the NHS is desperately trying to save money, it is likely that this proposal will have significant costs attached to it.
+At a time when the NHS is desperately trying to save money, it is likely that this plan will cost the NHS millions of pounds.

-NHS England have been unable to explain how using so much financial resource and causing so much upheaval and uncertainty for patients and staff, will in any way make things better.
+NHS England has been unable to explain how using so much financial resource and causing so much upheaval and uncertainty for patients and staff, will in any way make things better.